Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 And right now he is basking in the victory.

-Let's get your take, Gordon Shan.
+Let's get your take, Gordon Chang.

-Yeah, I think the most difficult issue for the United States and for the West is what uh you and Bridget have been talking about.
+Yeah, I think the most difficult issue for the United States and for the West is what you and Bridget have been talking about.

-And that is what do you do about Turkey?
+And that is, what do you do about Turkey?

 Because Erdogan has turned into a bad actor.

-But unfortunately, he sits on some critical real estate, um, which is the control of the Bosporus, control of the Black Sea, and also a large portion on the Mediterranean Sea.
+But unfortunately, he sits on some critical real estate, which is the control of the Bosporus, control of the Black Sea, and also a large portion on the Mediterranean Sea.

-But nonetheless, he's become much more powerful as Bridget has just mentioned.
+But nonetheless, he's become much more powerful, as Bridget has just mentioned.

 Yeah.

-And if anybody heard his radical speech this weekend, we would know that we're dealing with an enemy and not somebody that should be a part of NATO in my view.
+And if anybody heard his radical speech this weekend, we would know that we're dealing with an enemy and not somebody that should be a part of NATO, in my view.

 All right, quick break, right back.

-When we get back, we'll hit the phones, 800, 941 Sean, our number if you want to be a part of the program.
+800-941-Sean, our number if you want to be a part of the program.

-25 till the top of the hour.
+25 to the top of the hour.

-Well, you were there to lift this family up during the tunnel to towers and their foundation, their season of hope.
+Well, you were there to lift this family up during the Tunnel to Towers and their foundation, their season of hope.

-And because of your generosity, your kindness, and your help, dozens of families are receiving the gift of a mortgage-free home or a specially adapted smart home this holiday season, and through tunnels of towers, heroes, their families, in other words, the people that sacrifice so much for all of us and our towns, our communities, our country, they're having the burden of a mortgage lifted off their shoulders and a place to call home.
+And through Tunnel to Towers, heroes, their families, in other words, the people that sacrificed so much for all of us in our towns, our communities, our country, they're having the burden of a mortgage lifted off their shoulders and a place to call home.

 Anyway, your support is changing lives.

-And your kindness, your generosity, it will bring help, it will bring hope to the heroes, their families that are so deserving of our gratitude.
+It will bring hope to the heroes, their families that are so deserving of our gratitude.

 Anyway, we hope you'll join us here at Team Hannity.